Phillips Exeter Academy: Harkness Gift and financial independence

 Lewis Perry was appointed principal in 1914 and ran the academy until 1946.
 Although his early years were marked by grave financial difficulties, including a $200,000 bill to rebuild the Academy Building (destroyed by fire five months into Perry's administration) and the disruption of World War I, he had a "talent for getting wealthy men to part with their money."
 A professional fundraiser, he did not teach classes; instead, he "spen[t] much time away from school spreading Exeter's fame and obtaining endowments."
 Exeter's endowment increased ninefold during his tenure.
 In 1936, Exeter boasted an $8 million endowment for roughly 700 students, making it the richest boarding school in New England in both absolute and per capita terms.

 Perry used the money to improve student quality of life, expand access for the underrepresented, and build a more cohesive and higher-achieving student body.
 Under Perry's leadership, Exeter was able to provide housing for all its students for the first time.
 Perry also adopted a policy that scholarship students should comprise at least 20% of the student body.
 He imposed greater restrictions on students' after-class activities, culminating in the abolition of fraternities in 1940.
-Perhaps counterintuitively, these restrictions limited the number of disciplinary cases and helped students improve their academics.
+These restrictions limited the number of disciplinary cases and helped students improve their academics.
 From 1922 to 1931, the number of students expelled or asked to leave for academic reasons declined from 136 to 40.
 When Perry retired, the school educated 725 boys.

-Despite Perry's reforms, Exeter retained a certain informality, which was reflected in the school's "unwritten code that there were no rules at the academy until you broke one."
+Despite Perry's reforms, Exeter retained a certain informality, which was reflected in the school's "unwritten code that there were no rules at the academy until you broke one".
 Expelled alumni include the journalist David Lamb and the writer and editor George Plimpton.